10. Execution threads

 ![]() |

-Suppose the application is multi-user, a web application for example.
+Let's assume the application is multi-user, a web application for example.
 Each user is served by a dedicated thread.
-The thread’s lifecycle is as follows:
+The life of the thread is as follows:

-- the thread is created or requested from a thread pool to fulfill a user request
+- the thread is created or requested from a thread pool to satisfy a user request

-- if this request requires data, the thread executes a method in the [UI] layer, which calls a method in the [business] layer, which in turn calls a method in the [DAO] layer
+- if this request requires data, the thread will execute a method from the [ui] layer, which will call a method from the [metier] layer, which in turn will call a method from the [dao] layer.

 - the thread returns the response to the user.
 It then disappears or is recycled into a thread pool.

-In Operation 2, it may be useful for the thread to have its own data—i.e., data not shared with other threads.
-This data could, for example, belong to the specific user that the thread is serving.
-This data could then be used in the various layers [UI, business, DAO].
+In operation 2, it may be interesting for the thread to have its own data, c.a.d. not shared with other threads.
+This data could, for example, belong to the particular user the thread is serving.
+This data could then be used in the various layers [ui, metier, dao].

-The Thread class enables this scenario through a sort of private dictionary where the keys are of type LocalDataStoreSlot:
+The class Thread allows this scenario thanks to a kind of private dictionary where the keys would be of type LocalDataStoreSlot :

-- To create a (key, value) pair associated with the current thread:
+- to create a couple (key,value) associated with the current thread :

-- To retrieve the value associated with the key:
+- to retrieve the value associated with key :

 10.9.2.
 Application of the principle